AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-45/acsd-56886-configurable-product-becomes-out-of-stock-when-child-products-are-disabled.md

 * Disable the **red** child product in **Configurable** section.

 1. Wait for the Start Date.
-1. Open configurable product details on the Storefront.
+1. Open the configurable product details on the Storefront.

 <u>Expected results</u>: